 Dr. Argintar began his medical career in the D.C. area, earning his medical degree from the Georgetown University School of Medicine.
 He then completed both his residency and internship in orthopaedic surgery at the MedStar Georgetown University Hospital.
 He completed his fellowship training in sports medicine and upper extremity reconstruction at the Keck School of Medicine at the University of Southern California before returning to the area to join MedStar Washington Hospital Center.

 Dr. Argintar played collegiate lacrosse at Tufts University, contributing to his passion for caring for athletes at all levels, including professional athletes.
-He previously served as Assistant Team Orthopaedic Surgeon for the Washington Nationals and currently fills this role for the Washington Wizards.
+He previously served as Assistant Team Orthopaedic Surgeon for the Washington Nationals and the Washington Wizards.
 When not seeking prospective research in sports medicine, Dr. Argintar enjoys spending time with his family.

 I thrive on collaboration and prioritize communication with referring physicians.
 It is important for me to be available as quickly as possible for all patients referred to my office.
 I routinely use and expect email correspondence in an effort to stream-line care.
 Referring physicians should always expect correspondence from me as I send a letter to each physician who sends a patient to my office.